molssi-seamm/molssi-seamm.github.io/docs/users/installation/index.rst

 The graphical part of SEAMM should be installed in the **seamm** conda environment as follows::

-  conda create -n seamm -c conda-forge seamm
+  conda create -n seamm -c conda-forge seamm seamm-installer

 Once the environment is installed, activate it with::